7 Actions To Improve Loading Speed Of Your WordPress Ecommerce Website

 Wordpress website speed enhancement

-When it comes to the performance of a WordPress website, especially eCommerce websites, speed matters a lot.
+Speed matters a lot when it comes to the performance of a WordPress website, especially eCommerce websites.

-A slow-loading eCommerce website gets low or no sales at all vs. the eCommerce stores that load faster.
+A slow-loading eCommerce website gets low or no sales vs. the eCommerce stores that load faster.

 loading speed website design Singapore

-In this blog post, I will be sharing 7 actions that you can take and improve the loading speed of your WordPress-based eCommerce website.
+In this blog post, I will share 7 actions that you can take to improve the loading speed of your WordPress-based eCommerce website.

 #1 Delete The Unused Plugins

-Quite often, we don’t care about the plugins that we have installed & activated on our WordPress e-commerce website but have never used them.
+We often don’t care about the plugins we install and activate on our WordPress e-commerce website but have never used them.
 I am sure this sounds familiar to you as well.

 Yes, you got it right.
 Unused plugins can also slow down the performance of your website.

 As a rule of thumb, you must always keep the number of plugins on your website to a minimum.
-Having said this, it does make sense to remove all of the unused plugins.
+However, it does make sense to remove all unused plugins.

 #2 Optimize Your Images